Lead at Superfund Sites: Risk Assessment

 For assessing lead exposure for lead risk assessment, EPA currently recommends two models, depending upon the age of the receptor population:

-- The IEUBK model: for children, exposure assessments should be performed using the IEUBK model.
+- The IEUBK model: For children at residential land use areas, exposure assessments should be performed using the IEUBK model.

-- The ALM: For adults, EPA's 1996 ALM (Recommendations of the Technical Review Workgroup for Lead for an Approach to Assessing Risks Associated with Adult Exposures to Lead in Soil, EPA-540-R-03-001, OSWER Dir #9285.7-54) should be used.
+- The ALM: For adults at non-residential land use areas, EPA's 1996 ALM (Recommendations of the Technical Review Workgroup for Lead for an Approach to Assessing Risks Associated with Adult Exposures to Lead in Soil, EPA-540-R-03-001, OSWER Dir #9285.7-54) should be used.

-Both account for intake and uptake components of lead exposure, and allow the user to input site-specific data (e.g., exposure frequency, sources of lead) and predict blood lead concentrations (PbBs).
-Predicted blood lead concentrations provide one indication of the associated lead exposure for both current and potential future populations.
+Both models account for intake and uptake components of lead exposure and allow the user to input site-specific data (e.g., exposure frequency, sources of lead) and predict blood both the average blood lead concentration for the receptor population and the probability of exceeding the target blood lead level.

-The toxicity assessment weighs all available evidence and estimates the potential for the occurrence of adverse health effects.
-The CDC has identified a blood lead concentration level of 10 µg/dL as the level of concern above which significant health risks occur.
-For lead, the toxicity assessment is based on exceeding the 10 µg/dL blood lead concentration.
-Both the IEUBK model and EPA's 1996 ALM generate predicted blood lead concentrations and provide information on the percentage of the population exceeding 10 µg/dL.
+The dose-response assessment weighs all available evidence and estimates the potential for the occurrence of adverse health effects.
+For lead, the dose-response assessment is based on exceeding a 10 µg/dL blood lead concentration.
+Both the IEUBK model and the ALM generate predicted blood lead concentrations and provide information on the risk of exceeding the target blood lead level.
 For lead risk assessment purposes, the IEUBK model and the ALM can provide information necessary to determine the probability of adverse health effects associated with lead exposures.

 Risk characterization is the key step in the risk assessment process; it serves as the bridge between risk assessment and the information needs of risk management.
 Risk characterization is a combination of all information gathered during the three phases of the risk assessment.
 It relates toxicity and exposure assessments and can include the development of preliminary remediation goals.